-Temper tantrums or "acting-out" behaviors are natural during early childhood.
+Temper tantrums (acting-out behaviors) are natural during early childhood.
 It is normal for children to want to be independent as they learn they are separate people from their parents.

 This desire for control often shows up as saying "no" often and having tantrums.
 Tantrums are worsened by the fact that the child may not have the vocabulary to express their feelings.

 Tantrums usually begin in children 12 to 18 months old.
 They get worse between age 2 to 3, then decrease until age 4.
 After age 4, they rarely occur.
 Being tired, hungry, or sick, can make tantrums worse or more frequent.